Headless Commerce: APIs, Solutions and Why it matters

 Prefer easier maintenance

-Are not ready for a full headless transformation
+Are not ready for a full headless solutions

 While headless commerce promises ultimate flexibility, it's not a universal solution.
 For many businesses, hybrid commerce represents a smart, pragmatic approach that balances innovation with practicality.
 It allows you to experiment and evolve without getting lost in complex technical headless architectures for eCommerce